 The Par Up Rate is the rate at which the Fund will seek to track any upside market performance of the S&P 500 Index.
 Milliman calculates the Par Up Rate based upon (i) its evaluation of prevailing market conditions on the first day of the Outcome Period and (ii) the total number of long call FLEX Options on the S&P 500 Index or corresponding ETF that it is able to purchase at that time.
-Assuming current market conditions persist, Milliman expects that the Par Up Rate will be between the below range.
+The Par Up Rate as of January 12, 2023 is provided below.
 Once calculated, the Par Up Rate for a particular Outcome Period will not change during that Outcome Period; however, in certain market conditions, the performance of the Collateral Portfolio could reduce the impact of the Par Up Rate.

-Estimated Par Up Rate Range
+Par Up Rate

-(As of [])
+(As of January 12, 2023)

 Prior to Taking into Account

 Share Class Fund Fees and Expenses

-Class 3 []% and []%
+Class 3 104.17%

-The performance of the Fund's upside S&P 500 Index FLEX Options' exposure is calculated by multiplying the Par Up Rate by the positive returns of the S&P 500 Index for the Outcome Period.
+\ The performance of the Fund's upside S&P 500 Index FLEX Options' exposure is calculated by multiplying the Par Up Rate by the positive returns of the S&P 500 Index for the Outcome Period.
 That performance is then reduced by the Fund's total net expenses.